 Advantages for Union participants

-- Office room in the Bastille, and rental subsidies;
+- Office room in the Bastille with possible rental subsidies;

 - Subsidies for Instruction, Materials and Accommodation for sports associations in accordance with the Facility Allocation Model (FAM);

-- Reduced rental rates for halls for culture association with a Unioncard obligation;
+- Reduced rental rates for halls for culture associations with a Unioncard obligation;

 Once your association has chosen to become a Union participant, you will ultimately have to comply with the conditions in the recognition regulations.
 To receive recognition, the following steps must be taken: